imteekay/mini-typescript/draft.md

 - scan tokens like `Equals`, `Semicolon`, `Colon`, etc
 - if not in the list, it's a `Unknown` token

+## Parser

+- Use the lexer to walkthrough the tokens and create the AST nodes
+- Var AST node
+  - name -> identifier
+  - typename -> type definition (if there's no `Colon` token, the `typename` should be `undefined`)
+  - init -> the value
+  - pos -> position

 ## Checker

 - when it's a `var` node